-- Parents, members of the school's active transportation committee and school administration: Mobilization of several stakeholders concerned about the safety of children around the school during the start and end of the school day. - School administration and City of Victoria: Validation of the parents' interest in the implementation of a school street pilot project, then implementing the temporary event for the day. - 3.
-City of Victoria, community players: - Establishment of a working group focused on the creation of other school street projects across the City, in particular by the addition of school streets in the City of Victoria's 2019-2022 strategic plan. - b.
+- Parents, members of the school's active transportation committee and school administration: mobilization of several stakeholders concerned about the safety of children around the school during the start and end of the school day. - School administration and City of Victoria: validation of the parents' interest in the implementation of a school street pilot project, then implementing the temporary event for the day. - 3.
+City of Victoria, community players: - a.
+Establishment of a working group, focused on the creation of other school street projects across the City, in particular by the addition of school streets in the 2019-2022 strategic plan for the city of Victoria. - b.
 Creation of a guide for the implementation of school streets in 2019.

-- 1. Make local streets safer.
+- 1. Make local streets safer

-- 2. Promote physical activity and independent mobility.
+- 2. Promote physical activity and independent mobility

-- 3. Improve air quality.
+- 3. Improve air quality

-- 4. Create social ties in the neighbourhood.
+- 4. Create social ties in the neighborhood

-- 5. Reduce car traffic.
+- 5. Reduce car traffic

-Best Practices identified
+Best Practices identified3